Espresso-Aficionados/website/manufacturers/breville/General Breville Information.md

 ## General Type of Machines by Heating Element

 ### Dual Boilers with Group mounted Brew Boiler
 The Breville Dual Boiler system consists of a brew boiler mounted over the BrewGroup with water being fed to it from a coil surrounding the steam boiler to allow it to preheat it.
 - Oracle line (not including the jet)
 - Dual Boiler line
+-
 ### Thermoblock
-For breville; generatlly speaking it is two slices of aluminum sandwiching a gasket and water path.
+For breville; generally speaking it is two slices of aluminum sandwiching a gasket and water path.
 Integrated heating element in the block.
-- The Duo-Temp (800esxl) and Die Cast
+- The Duo-Temp (800esxl)
+- Breville Die Cast

 These are generally *very* old and should not be considered for use.
 The failure model can be catastrophic; especially with age involved.

 ### Thermocoil
 This is a coiled tube of steel embedded into an aluminum block with heating elements throughout.
 - Barista Express  and Duo-Temp Pro